darlanmoraes/spring-core-exam/readme/container-dependency-ioc.md

 - How do you enable JSR-250 annotations like @PostConstruct?
 - Why are you not allowed to annotate a final class with @Config
 - Why must you have a default constructor in your @Config annotated class?
-- Why are you not allowed to annotate final methods with @Component?
+- Why are you not allowed to annotate final methods with @Bean?
 - What is the preferred way to close an application context?
 - How can you create a shared application context in a JUnit test?
-- What does a static @Component method do?
+- What does a static @Bean method do?
 - What is a ProperySourcesPlaceholderConfigurer used for?
 - What is a namespace used for in XML configuration
 - If you saw one of the <context/> elements covered in the course, would you know what it does?